Two-Stage Robust Quadratic Optimization with Equalities and its Application to Optimal Power Flow: Adjustable ACOPF with uncertain renewable generation and load demands

-Exploiting the polynominal representation of the AC power flow equations, we next apply our PO based approach described in this paper to the robust ACOPF problem, beginning with our notation and the problem formulation.
-Consider a power network $P=(N,E)$ with the set of buses $N=\{1,\dots,n\}$ and the set of lines connecting these buses $E$.
-Denote the set of buses with generators by $G$.
-Denote the active and reactive power demand (load) at each bus $k\in N$ by $P^d_k$ and $Q^d_k$, respectively.
-Denote the index of the reference bus by $s$.
-To implement thermal restrictions on the transmission lines, we impose line current limits, see~\citep{zimmerman2010matpower}.
+Exploiting the polynomial representation of the AC power flow equations, we next apply the approach described in this paper to the robust ACOPF problem, beginning with our notation and the problem formulation.
+Consider a power network with the set of buses $N=\{1,\dots,n\}$ and the set of lines connecting these buses $E$.
+We denote the set of buses with generators by $G$ and the active and reactive power demand (load) at each bus $k\in N$ by $P^d_k$ and $Q^d_k$, respectively and denote the index of the reference bus by $s$.
+To implement thermal restrictions on the transmission lines, we impose line current limits, see~\cite{zimmerman2010matpower}.
 Our objective is to minimize the cost of power generation, which is one of classical objectives in OPF problems.

-Denote the active and reactive power injections due to load or generation fluctuations by $P_k^r$ and $Q_k^r$, respectively, for all $k\in N$.
-In the nominal ACOPF without uncertainty $P_k^r$ and $Q_k^r$ are known and fixed.
-Next we define the ACOPF problem as a quadratic optimization problem. \begin{problem} \end{problem} where the last constraint sets the phase angle of the reference bus to zero.
-Now, let the active power fluctuations for each $k\in N$ be
+Denote the active and reactive power injections due to load or generation fluctuation by $P_k^r$ and $Q_k^r$, respectively, for all $k\in N$.
+In the nominal ACOPF without uncertainty, $P_k^r$ and $Q_k^r$ are known and fixed.
+Next we define the ACOPF problem as a quadratic optimization problem. \begingroup\begin{problem} \linespread{0.6}\selectfont{}

-where $\zeta$ is uncertain.
+\end{problem} \endgroup where the last constraint sets the phase angle of the reference bus to zero.
+Now, let the active power fluctuations for each $k\in N$ be $P_k^r= \bar P_k^r +\zeta_k,$ where $\zeta$ represents the uncertainty.
 We assume that the power injection uncertainties from the load and generation at each bus $k\in N$ are modeled via a constant power factor $\cos \phi_k$ so that the reactive power fluctuations are